rulanak/terraform-session/README.md

   <IDENTIFIER> = <EXPRESSION> # Argument
 }
 ```
-> When we touch logical name/id (second label) terraform will treat it as a new resource
+> When we touch logical name/id (second label) terraform will treat it as a new resource.

-> Identifier is already predefined by Terraform, but we can give any xpression we want
+> Identifier is already predefined by Terraform, but we can give any xpression we want.